VarshaLovanshi/Codsoft-task-1-mobile-login-flow/README.md

 💜 User-friendly navigation and call-to-action buttons

-🛠️ Tools Used
+🛠️ TOOLS USED:

-Figma

-Material Icons

-Interactive Prototyping
+Figma,Material Icons,Interactive Prototyping

-🎯 Learning Outcomes
+🎯 LEARNING OUTCOME:
 Through this project, I gained hands-on experience in:

-Creating mobile UI layouts in Figma
+1. Creating mobile UI layouts in Figma

-Building a complete user authentication flow
+2. Building a complete user authentication flow

-Designing consistent components and reusable elements
+3. Designing consistent components and reusable elements

-Creating interactive prototypes for seamless navigation
+4. Creating interactive prototypes for seamless navigation

-Applying UI/UX design principles to improve usability and visual hierarchy
+5. Applying UI/UX design principles to improve usability and visual hierarchy

-🎓 Internship
+🎓 INTERNSHIP:
 This project was completed as part of the CodSoft UI/UX Design Internship.